“I am very, very grateful to be from Bridgewater State, this experience changed my whole perspective of the school.”

 “I wanted to believe this was an issue in other countries, not Spain,” Sarah said.

-After the travel ban was announced, she received an email from BSU’s Study Abroad Office that the program was cancelled, and students needed to come home.
+After the travel ban was announced, she received an email from BSU’s Study Abroad Office that the program was canceled, and students needed to come home.

 “I could not wrap my head around what happened overnight.
 Life went from zero to 100 before I could blink an eye,” Sarah said.